Assata Shakur: Criminal charges and dispositions

-Turnpike shootout change of venue

-On the charges related to the New Jersey Turnpike shootout, New Jersey Superior Court Judge Leon Gerofsky ordered a change of venue in 1973 from Middlesex to Morris County, New Jersey, saying "it was almost impossible to obtain a jury here comprising people willing to accept the responsibility of impartiality so that defendants will be protected from transitory passion and prejudice."
-Polls of residents in Middlesex County, where Acoli had been convicted less than three years earlier, showed that 83% knew Shakur's identity and 70% believed that she was guilty.

 Bronx bank robbery mistrial

 In December 1973, Shakur was tried for a September 29, 1972, $3,700 robbery of the Manufacturer's Hanover Trust Company in the Bronx, along with co-defendant Kamau Sadiki (born Fred Hilton).
 In light of the pending murder prosecution against Shakur in New Jersey state court, her lawyers requested that the trial be postponed for six months to permit further preparation.
 Judge Lee P. Gagliardi denied a postponement, and the Second Circuit denied Shakur's petition for mandamus.
 In protest, the lawyers stayed mute, and Shakur and Sadiki conducted their own defense.
 Seven other BLA members were indicted by District Attorney Eugene Gold in connection with the series of holdups and shootings on the same day, who—according to Gold—represented the "top echelon" of the BLA as determined by a year-long investigation.

 The prosecution's case rested largely on the testimony of two men who had pleaded guilty to participating in the holdup.
-The prosecution called four witnesses: Avon White and John Rivers (both of whom had already pled guilty to the robbery) and the manager and teller of the bank.
+The prosecution called four witnesses: Avon White and John Rivers, both of whom had already pled guilty to the robbery, and the manager and teller of the bank.
 White and Rivers, although having pled guilty, had not yet been sentenced for the robbery and were promised that the charges would be dropped in exchange for their testimony.

-White and Rivers testified that Shakur had guarded one of the doors with a .357 magnum pistol and that Sadiki had served as a lookout and drove the getaway truck during the robbery; neither White nor Rivers was cross-examined due to the defense attorney's refusal to participate in the trial.
-Shakur's aunt and lawyer, Evelyn Williams, was cited for contempt after walking out of the courtroom after many of her attempted motions were denied.
+White and Rivers testified that Shakur had guarded one of the doors with a .357 magnum pistol and that Sadiki had served as a lookout and drove the getaway truck during the robbery.
+Neither White nor Rivers was cross-examined due to the defense attorney's refusal to participate in the trial.
+Shakur's aunt and lawyer, Evelyn Williams, was cited for contempt of court after walking out of the courtroom after many of her attempted motions were denied.
 The trial was delayed for a few days after Shakur was diagnosed with pleurisy.